Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 **Perform the Following Steps:**

-1. Confirm that you are logged into your Matrix account.
+1. Confirm that you are logged into your Ubuntu virtual machine and have the **Terminal** open.
 2. Issue the following Linux command:

 ```bash